Model Based Reinforcement Learning with Non-Gaussian Environment Dynamics and its Application to Portfolio Optimization: Experiment

-In Table \ref{totle_return_table}, we use seven indicators to evaluate the performance of MBNF algorithms.
-It can be seen from the table that the proposed model MBNF exhibits better performance on the seven metrics in three markets, though the two strategies used for the experiment suffered huge disturbance from COVID-19.
-In the Dow market, MBNF and MBPO methods get the best performance.
-For example, MBNF improves baseline sharpe-ratio by twice as much as MBPO, and it outperforming baseline's annual return, sharpe-ratio, and stability metrics by 10\%, 0.34, and 0.64 respectively.
-The MBPO model outperforms the baseline's annual return, sharpe-ratio metrics are 4\% and 0.17.
-In S\&P 500 market, MBNF model has around 1.03 sharpe-ratio.
-In NASDAQ market, the performance of the two models is relatively poor, the baseline get the best score in the maximum drawdown metrics.
-The proposed MBNF model in annual return and sharpe ratio index is only slightly higher than the baseline.
-The MBPO model does not even meet the baseline benchmark.
-Besides, maximum drawdown metrics shows that the normalizing flows can help the agent to make a more stable investment decision with less riskiness.

-And finally, considering the score of Dow and NASDAQ, we can see the S\&P 500 gets the middle situations in annual return, sharpe-ratio, stability, maximum-drawdown and other indicators, which also reflects that S\&P market stocks are more comprehensive.
+\textbf{Overall performance with different measurements.} In Table \ref{totle_return_table}, we evaluate the performance of MBNF algorithms by seven metrics.
+Despite the significant disturbance caused by COVID-19, our proposed model MBNF exhibits superior performance on all seven metrics in three markets.
+In the Dow market, both MBNF and MBPO methods achieve the best performance.
+For instance, MBNF doubles the Market Index baseline Sharpe-ratio and outperforms the Market Index baseline's annualized return, Sharpe-ratio, and stability metrics by 10\%, 0.34, and 64\%, respectively.
+On the other hand, the MBPO model outperforms the Market Index baseline's annualized return and Sharpe-ratio metrics by 4\% and 0.17.
+In the S\&P market, the MBNF model gets a Sharpe-ratio of around 1.03.
+However, in the NASDAQ market, both models perform relatively poorly, with the Market Index baseline scoring the highest in the maximum drawdown metrics.
+Our proposed model's annualized return and Sharpe-ratio index are only slightly higher than the Market Index baseline, whereas the MBPO model fails to meet the benchmark.
+Additionally, the maximum drawdown metrics indicate that the heavy-tailed NF can assist the agent in making more stable investment decisions with less risk.
+Finally, considering the scores of the Dow and NASDAQ, the S\&P market's performance reflects their comprehensiveness, with moderate scores in annualized return, Sharpe-ratio, stability, maximum drawdown, and other indicators.

-Considering both risk management and profit gain, Sharpe ratio and Calmar ratio show that MBNF is significantly better than MBPO model and baseline, indicating combining normalizing flows with some classical reinforcement learning algorithms is a worthy direction to try.
+Considering both risk management and profit gain, the Sharpe-ratio and Calmar ratio shows that MBNF is significantly better than MBPO model and Market Index baseline's performance.
+This indicates combining heavy-tailed NF with some classical reinforcement learning algorithms is a promising direction to explore.\\

-\textbf{Comparison of Daily Return:} To demonstrate the stability and effectiveness of our model, we show the mean, the maximum and the minimum daily return of ten experiments and the corresponding baseline in Figure~\ref{returns_dow}, Figure~\ref{returns_nas} and Figure~\ref{returns_sp}.
-We can see that the strategies showed a lot of volatility during COVID-19, the income of MBNF (purple) and its shadow shows robust advantages then MBPO (blue) and baseline (pink).